Ovaritis, ovarian enlargement or enlarged ovaries consists of the inflammation of one or both ovaries, often accompanied by inflammation of the tubes.

 The different sections of this article have been assembled into the following table of contents.

-Ovarian enlargement or inflammation may be caused by the pelvic inflammatory disease (PID), an inflammation of the female upper reproductive tract (ovaries, uterus, and ligaments); annexitis (inflammation of the tubes and the ovaries); or just by themselves.
-Inflamed ovaries may cause pain within the anorectal area and painful, irregular periods.
+Ovarian enlargement or inflammation may be caused by Pelvic Inflammatory Disease (PID), an inflammation of the female upper reproductive tract (ovaries, uterus, and ligaments); annexitis (inflammation of the tubes and the ovaries); or just by themselves.
+Enlarged ovaries may cause pain within the anorectal area as well as painful, irregular periods.